CS3219-AY2324S1/ay2324s1-course-assessment-g22/README.md

 # Setup for Assignment 4

 - Add dbAdmin.js in ~/mongodb/config
-- For the jwtSecret, either the default one below can be used or your own custom jwt_secret
+- For the jwtSecret, either the default one below can be used or your own custom jwtSecret

 ```
 const username = "REDACTED";